ssali90/simple-php-Shopping-Cart/README.md

 make sure you run the cart.sql and add your database user details to the db class located in the core/classes file

 ##Add
-To add an item to the shopping cart call the addToCart method and supply an item id and quantity you wish to add
+To add an item to the shopping cart call the addToCart method and supply an item id and quantity you wish to add, if the item item id is not in the database the script will error

 ```
 $cart->addToCart(1, 1);